Sibling abuse: Family system

 This category of risk factors associated with sibling abuse looks at the family system as a whole.
-It includes negative and conflictual parent-child relationships, parental hostility toward a child, spousal abuse, partner conflict, marital conflict, mother's marital dissatisfaction and negative emotional expressiveness, maternal self-criticism, financial stress, low family cohesion, family disorganization, and household chaos, husband's losses of temper, low maternal education, and family triangulation.
+It includes negative and conflictual parent-child relationships, parental hostility toward a child, spousal abuse, partner conflict, marital conflict, financial stress, low family cohesion, family disorganization and household chaos, parental alcoholism, parental support of child aggression, low maternal education, family adversity, and family triangulation.

 Parenting behavior

 This category of risk factors associated with sibling abuse examines the parenting behavior of adult caregivers.
-It includes parental differential treatment of children, fathers favoring later-born sisters, active and direct judgmental comparison, parents labeling their children "bad-good" and "easy-difficult", low parental involvement, particularly by fathers, ineffective parenting, inconsistent discipline, coercive parenting, maternal coercive, rejecting, and over-controlling behaviors, parental abuse of children, parent's use of violence to resolve parent-child conflict, parental neglect and approval of aggression, corporal punishment, not providing supervision, not intervening in sibling conflict, not acknowledging child-voiced claims of maltreatment, not reinforcing pro-social behaviors, and restricting children's efforts to diversify interests and specialization.
+It includes parental differential treatment of children, parents labeling their children "bad-good" and "easy-difficult", low parental involvement, ineffective parenting, inconsistent discipline, coercive parenting, parental abuse of children, parental neglect and approval of aggression, corporal punishment, not providing supervision, not intervening in sibling conflict, not acknowledging child-voiced claims of maltreatment.

 Individual

-This category of risk factors associated with sibling abuse considers individual traits of the offender child and the victim child.
-For offender children, known individual risk factors include lack of empathy for victims, aggressive temperament, lower or higher self-esteem than peers, unmet personal needs for physical contact in emotion-deprived environments, experience of victimization, including by siblings, sibling caretaking of younger brothers and sisters, and boredom.
-For victim children, a known risk factor is psychological distress such as anger, depression, and anxiety from violence victimization by siblings (linked to re-victimization).
+This category of risk factors associated with sibling abuse considers individual traits of the harming child and the victim child.
+For children who harm their siblings, known individual risk factors include lack of empathy for victims, unmet personal needs for physical contact in emotion-deprived environments, experience of victimization, including by siblings, sibling caretaking of younger brothers and sisters.

-Other risk factors

-Several other risk factors are associated with sibling abuse.
-One is birth order and age spacing.
-Martin and Ross found that first-born children were more likely to be sibling abuse offenders.
-Imitating an older sibling's aggressive behavior, being given the task of sibling caretaking, and close age spacing were also found to be closely associated with sibling abuse.

-Another risk factor is gender.
-The presence of a male child within the sibling group and older brother-younger sister pairs are associated with the occurrence of sibling abuse and being female is associated with the experience of victimization by a sibling.

-Sociocultural background also factors into sibling abuse.
-Some known sociocultural background risk factors include cultural practices such as primogeniture and patriarchy, disability of a sibling, family economic pressure, excessive sibling caregiving, and ethnic/cultural background in which sibling aggression is widely condoned.

-Parental alcoholism, parental support of child aggression, and social glorification of violence in the media have also been associated with sibling abuse.
+Children harmed by siblings, children with autism or physical disabilities are at a greater risk of being victimized by their sibling than are typically developing children.
+Siblings who are LGBQ are at risk for sibling victimization.